Basement Pros and ConsSeptember 8, 2017

 Basements are prone to humidity.
 This can leave your rooms damp, and with an unpleasant smell.
 Humidity can also be a health hazard, particularly to people with asthma or other conditions that make it difficult to breathe.
 You will need to have very good insulation, or a decent humidifier to avoid humidity complications.

 Basements open up a world of possibilities.
 From storage to entertainment, and more!
 Remodeling a basement, however, is an extensive – and pricey – process you should only get into once you’re prepared.
-Finished basements have so much potential, and with careful planning, you can create your ideal space!
+If you think you’ll want one, it’s better to build it into your custom home design before your project breaks ground.
+There are many benefits of a finished basement and they have so much potential.
+With careful planning, you can create your ideal space!